CoBrALab/MAGeTbrain/README.md

 or

-Just use the pipeline on Scinet.
+Just use the pipeline on Compute Canada's Niagara Cluster.

 ## Getting started, for the impatient: